bobleesj/python-cv-template/README.md

 - **Fast:** automatically reload in 1-2 seconds when changes are made.
 - **Easy to customize:** build upon the current Bob's template.
-- **Easy to share:** a single yet well organized and modular `cv.py` script provided, easy to share via messaging apps and email.
+- **Easy to share:** a single `cv.py` file and the `data` folder what are you all only need!
+Easily share via messaging apps and email.

 ## Getting started